Mar5bar/3d-elastohydrodynamics/README.txt

 This work is available under a CC BY 4.0 Attribution license.
-The authors, Benjamin J. Walker, Kenta Ishimoto, and Eamonn A. Gaffney, along with the published article "A new basis for filament simulation in three dimensions" by the same authors should be appropriately cited in all use.
+The authors, Benjamin J. Walker, Kenta Ishimoto, and Eamonn A. Gaffney, along with the published article "Efficient simulation of filament elastohydrodynamics in three dimensions" by the same authors, should be appropriately cited in all use.